Modern Middlewares for Automated Vehicles: A Tutorial: Automotive Middlewares

-To manage all adaptive applications and functional clusters in a vehicle and ensure their correct startup procedure, the state management and execution management functional clusters exist \cite{autosar_executionManagement_2024}.
+To manage all adaptive applications and functional clusters in a vehicle and ensure their correct startup procedure, the state management and execution management functional clusters have been developed \cite{autosar_executionManagement_2024}.
 The \ac{EM} cluster controls execution in adaptive applications, starting and pausing applications as \ac{OS} processes, while the \ac{SM} decides which function group to start.
-In AUTOSAR \ac{AP} the state management is modeled as a state machine, which controls the initial startup and the configuration of the function group at run-time.
-Like in \ac{ROS 2}, the lifecycle can be modeled by transitioning the state machine between multiple discrete states, such as \textit{Startup}, \textit{Shutdown} or \textit{Restart} \cite{henle_architecture_2022,autosar_executionManagement_2024}.
+In AUTOSAR \ac{AP} the state management is modeled as a state machine, which controls the initial start and the configuration of the function group at run-time.
+As in \ac{ROS 2}, the lifecycle can be modeled by transitioning the state machine between multiple discrete states, such as \textit{Startup}, \textit{Shutdown}, or \textit{Restart} \cite{henle_architecture_2022,autosar_executionManagement_2024}.
 Additional responsibilities of the state management include the enforcement of resource constraints and ensuring that only trusted applications can be executed.

 AUTOSAR \ac{AP} also supports methods for deterministic execution in the form of data and time determinism \cite{autosar_communicationManagement_2024}.
 In the case of execution determinism, the same internal state and input data deterministically produce a predictable result, whereas time determinism ensures that the computation completes before the deadline.
 To this end, the execution management supports event-based and cyclically triggered execution using the deterministic client interface.
 To allow for parallelism, the execution management also supports worker pools that a main thread can defer execution to.
 This approach enables deterministic execution, which is currently not achievable in \ac{ROS 2} \cite{macenski_impact_2023}.
 However, \citeauthor{menard_achieving_2020} claim that this approach is insufficient to yield a deterministic system and present an approach to address this shortcoming \cite{menard_achieving_2020}.